 Minor Spills Drains for storage or use areas should have retention basins for pH adjustments and dilution of spills before discharge or disposal of material.
 Check regularly for spills and leaks.
+Remove all ignition sources.
 Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
+Avoid contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Wipe up.
+Use dry clean up procedures and avoid generating dust.
 Place in a suitable, labelled container for waste disposal.
 Major Spills